shrishtinigam/ticket-house/README.md

 An E-Commerce Web Application with Microservices and Event-Based Architecture

 ### Technologies Used
-Node.js, Express, Typescript for backend of the microservices React, Next.js for minimalistic front-end and server-side rendering NATS for event-bus architecture
+Node.js, Express, Typescript for backend of the microservices <br>
+React, Next.js for minimalistic front-end and server-side rendering NATS for event-bus architecture
 Docker, Kubernetes for deployment